 What Is A System Boiler?

 A system boiler doesn’t work like a combi; it doesn’t heat hot water on demand.
 Instead, it fills up a cylinder.

 Although there’s an obvious disadvantage to having to find space to install a hot water cylinder, there are some major advantages too.

 In large properties with huge hot water demand, it comes to a point where it’s no longer viable to fit a combi boiler.
 We’re talking about properties where multiple taps and/or showers are running at once.

-You’re really going to struggle to get the output from a combi, because sometimes, they just can’t keep up.
+You’re really going to struggle to get the heating output from a combi, because sometimes, those boilers just can’t keep up with the need.

 So, if you have a system boiler with a hot water cylinder, and have high hot water demand, it’s unlikely it’s a viable option to switch to a combi; keep your current setup.

 Sound like the type of boiler you need?

 Check out our guide to system boilers, which covers everything you need to know about this type, including prices